 Martin Downer's book

-When Horace was a child, three terrible things happened to him.
+When Horace was a child, terrible things happened to him.
 Firstly his father died.
-Secondly his mother hastily remarried.
+Then his mother hastily remarried.
 And thirdly a nasty bout of diphtheria left Horace hard of hearing.
-Not fully capable of connecting with the real world, he slipped more readily into an interior world of his own.
-At Eton, being in the classroom was a difficult and frustrating experience for Horace.
+Not fully capable of connecting with the real world, he soon slipped into an interior world of his own.
+At Eton, being in the classroom was a difficult, frustrating experience for Horace.
 And his anger deepened when deafness barred him from the army, his father’s choice of career.

 Alas even his simplest jokes had a subversive intent, bullying rather than fun-filled.
 The author Martyn Downer depicted a mischievous and imaginative man with a malicious streak.

-Then in 1910 he worked with his friends on the famous Dreadnought Hoax.
+In 1910 he and his friends worked on the Dreadnought Hoax.
 This involved the group, in make-up and fancy dress costumes, fooling the Royal Navy into giving the group a guided tour of all areas of the Navy’s largest and most important warships.
 By posing as Abyssinian princes, they had clearly breached every security restriction in Britain.

 In some circles, de Vere Cole and the others were heroes, challenging the existing power structures and questioning Britain’s militarism.
 The Dreadnought Hoax took place at time when there was huge public debate on the need for the vast spending of the military on these great engines of war.
 British citizens were living in horrendous conditions and the government did nothing, while endless public money was poured into the navy.
 After examining the photo of the hoaxers, one really does wonder what the British Navy was thinking.
 Yet there were no arrests.